EMOD-Hub/emodpy-workflow/docs/tutorials/get_started.md

 If you have been using EMOD-HIV with DtkTools, this [comparison](../reference/dtktools_comparison.md) page will help you to understand what is different from how you have been using EMOD-HIV.

-## Installation
+## Setup and Installation

-If you are doing the tutorials on your own computer or cluster, go to the [installation guide](../installation.md) for creating a virtual environment and installing emodpy-workflow in it.

-If you are using the **GitHub Codespaces** with the emodpy-workflow repository, everything should already be installed.
+You can do the tutorials locally or using GitHub Codespaces.
+The [Setup and Installation](setup.md) instructions will get you prepared to do the following tutorials.

 ## Create a project